 Growing Up Together Booklets

 Classmates of a student with an ASD need information about autism .
 This information should be provided in a respectful manner and without stigmatizing the student on the autism spectrum.
 Below are two booklets to help teachers and parents provide peer awareness training.
-The booklets are provided below in printer-friendly format or you may purchase in large quantities from the E-Store at Indiana Institute on Disability and Community.
+The booklets are provided below in a downloadable PDF or you may purchase in large quantities from the E-Store at Indiana Institute on Disability and Community.

-The Growing Up Together information was developed by the Autism Society of America and Indiana Resource Center for Autism (IRCA).
-If you have any questions about how to use these materials, please contact Kristie Lofland, Educational Consultant, IRCA.
-Kristie can be reached at firstname.lastname@example.org or (812) 855-6508.
+The Growing Up Together booklets were developed by the Autism Society of America and Indiana Resource Center for Autism (IRCA).
+If you have any questions about how to use these materials, please contact IRCA at (812) 855-6508 or email@example.com.

 Growing Up Together Booklet - for Elementary-aged School Children - pdf